AmberGraph41161/SFMLflappybird/README.md

 ./SFMLflappybird
 ```

-### My distro's repos DO have SFML:
+### *My distro's repos DO have SFML:*

-1. if your distro's repos have SFML, install with SFML dependency with package manger.
+1. if your distro's repos have SFML, install SFML dependency with package manger.
 on arch linux (and any other arch-based distro), do:
 ```shell
 sudo pacman -S sfml